 Transponders may be made available at each event for a refundable deposit of £40.00.
 The deposit is paid during the signing on process on the morning of the event.
 If the transponder is not returned at the end of the event then the deposit is forfeited.
 Any lost transponder will be the responsibility of the team captain to replace.
 If transponders are available, all teams will be required to use them and pay the refundable deposit.

 If transponders are not in use then lap-scoring will be carried out by appointed officials.

 Crash helmets can be open or full faced, and be road or race approved.

-Eye protection must be worn; goggles, visor or approved safety sunglasses are suitable.
+Eye protection must be worn; goggles, visor or approved safety glasses are suitable.
+(See appendix).

 Long sleeved shirts and trousers (no t-shirts or shorts)

 If fancy dress clothing is worn then riders must ensure that it is not in danger of fouling any moving part of the machine and it must fully cover their arms, legs and torso.
 These items must not be able to come into contact with any hot part of a machine such as the exhaust or engine.